-20 Week Ultrasound – What to Expect
+20 Week Ultrasound – What to Expect at the Visit

 Ultrasound technicians find and measure the baby’s internal organs, baby’s growth and check for any obvious problems like spina bifida, anencephaly, cleft lip and heart defects.
-The tech will also check to see if there is sufficient amniotic fluid, the location of the placenta and that the umbilical cord has three vessels.
+The technician will also check to see if there is sufficient amniotic fluid, the location of the placenta and that the umbilical cord has three vessels.

 During the 19-22 week ultrasound, you will get to hear your baby’s heartbeat.
 A normal heart rate range at this stage of gestation is between 120-180 beats per minute.

 After you leave, a specialist will look at the anatomy scan and let you know if they find any possible problems.